Faculty and Student Research

 Children, adolescents and families; school mental health; positive behavior intervention and support; quality assessment and improvement; family engagement and empowerment; evidence-based practice; cognitive behavioral therapy; trauma focused intervention; interdisciplinary and cross-systems collaboration; systems analysis and change; policy influence.
 Dr. Weist directed a national center for school mental health for 15 years and edits the journal, Advances in School Mental Health Promotion (www.schoolmentalhealth.co.uk).
 He is active in the Clinical/Community and School programs.

-Dr. Stacy-Ann January, Ph.D., University of Georgia, Assistant Professor
+Stacy-Ann January, Ph.D., NCSP University of Georgia, Assistant Professor

-Prospective School Psychology Doctoral Students: Dr. January will be accepting students for Fall 2018.
-She is interesting in mentoring students who have strong interests in school-based prevention and intervention.
-Dr. January is committed to the recruitment and retention of students from groups that are traditionally underrepresented in school psychology, such as (but not limited to) those who identify as a racial and/or ethnic minority.
+Prospective School Psychology Doctoral Students: Dr. January will be accepting students for Fall 2019.
+She is interested in mentoring students who have strong interests in school-based prevention and intervention.
+Dr. January is committed to the recruitment and retention of students from groups that are traditionally underrepresented in school psychology.

 Dr. McQuillin studies how schools and communities can work together to promote emotional, behavioral, and academic wellness in children who are environmentally or developmentally at-risk.
 He is particularly interested in how theories of child development inform pragmatic prevention and intervention strategies.
 As part of his research he developed a youth mentoring program for early adolescent children based on practices from Motivational Interviewing (MI), which is an approach to having conversations about behavior change that is collaborative, youth centered, and goal-oriented.
 In my research, he is interested in learning how, why, and to what extent mentoring relationships can prevent school problems and promote positive behavior.